icons8/free/README.md

 * `1` Vertical

 ### <a name="NamingScheme"></a>NamingScheme Enum
-Controls the use of suffixes/prefixes in export file names. _//Sketch Compatibility_
+Controls the use of suffixes/prefixes in the names of export files. _//Sketch Compatibility_

 * `0` Suffix - indicates that the file name comes with a user-defined suffix.
 * `1` SecondaryPrefix - indicates that the file name comes with a user-defined prefix.